Lawn Hill National Park – the stunning hidden gem of Queensland

 At Lawn Hill Gorge there are numerous short walks where you can get a really good feeling about the place and enjoy stunning views from the top of the gorge.

 Another tour you can book is the Sunset on Harry’s Hill.
 In this tour, you learn about local landmarks, flora and fauna, and the history of the area.
 Finally, you will be rewarded with a real outback sunset.

 If you are a fishing enthusiast you can give it a try for a Barramundi, Bream, Grunter, Perch, or Cod.

-It is a loop, 2.6 km return walk.
-It starts easy with a creek sidewalk and then you have to prepare for a steep climb to the sandstone stack.
+It is a loop, a 2.6 km return walk.
+It starts easily with a creek sidewalk and then you have to prepare for a steep climb to the sandstone stack.